Security Tips for Social Media

 - Carefully consider the type and amount of information you post.
 Remember the Internet is permanent and you can never fully remove what has been posted.

-- Monitor the information friends and colleagues post about you to prevent the unauthorised disclosure of your personal information.
+- Monitor information friends post about you to prevent the unauthorised disclosure of your personal information.

 - Be wary of accessing shared links or attachments, including via direct messaging services.